wekan/sps/example/docs/1/wekan.md

 # Configuration

-Change the default values int the file
+Change the default values in the file

 ```bash
 /etc/default/wefork-oft